Windows error | DriverFinder - We Make Drivers Work for You

 WhoCrashed minidump analysis

-Fixing the DRIVER_POWER_STATE_FAILURE error
+Fixing the DRIVER POWER STATE FAILURE error

 Once you know which driver caused the error, you can take action.
 To identify the driver in a minidump file, look for the .SYS file extension.
 A few examples: